Diligence (1799 ship): Career

+Diligence first appeared in the Register of Shipping in 1800.

 Captain E. Higgins sailed from London on 2 October 1801.
 Diligence arrived at St Vincent in June 1802.

 Captain Thomas Boland sailed from London on 4 October 1803.
+In 1803, 99 vessels sailed from English ports, bound for the trade in enslaved people; 15 of these vessels sailed from London.

-In April 1804, Lloyd's List reported that that the French had captured Diligence, Bowland, master, had taken her into Gorée.
+In April 1804, Lloyd's List reported that the French had captured Diligence, Bowland, master, and had taken her into Gorée.
 She had been on her way from London to Africa.

 In 1804, 30 British slave vessels were lost; six were captured on their way to Africa.
 During the period 1793 to 18047, war, rather than maritime hazards or slave resistance was the greatest cause of vessel losses among British slave vessels.